-The SVBGSA developed the GSP for the 180/400-Foot Aquifer Subbasin in concert with the 5 other Salinas Valley Subbasin GSPs that fall partially or entirely under its jurisdiction: the Eastside Aquifer Subbasin (DWR subbasin 3-004.02), the Forebay Aquifer Subbasin (DWR subbasin 3-004.05), the Langley Area Subbasin (DWR subbasin 3-004.09), and the Monterey Subbasin (DWR subbasin 3-004.10).
+The SVBGSA developed the GSP for the 180/400-Foot Aquifer Subbasin in concert with the 5 other Salinas Valley Subbasin GSPs that fall partially or entirely under its jurisdiction: the Eastside Aquifer Subbasin (DWR subbasin 3-004.02), the Forebay Aquifer Subbasin (DWR subbasin 3-004.04), the Upper Valley Aquifer Subbasin (DWR subbasin 3-004.05), the Langley Area Subbasin (DWR subbasin 3-004.09), and the Monterey Subbasin (DWR subbasin 3-004.10).
 This Annual Report covers all the 89,700 acres of the 180/400-Foot Aquifer Subbasin, as shown on Figure 1.

-In 2021, SVBGSA began drafting a 2-Year Update to the 180/400-Foot Aquifer Subbasin GSP (GSP Update).
+In 2021, SVBGSA began drafting a 2-Year Update to the 180/400-Foot Aquifer Subbasin GSP (GSP Amendment).
 In 2022, the 5 other Salinas Valley subbasins under the authority of SVBGSA submitted GSPs.
-The GSP Update is developed to align all SVBGSA GSPs in approach and timing.
-The GSP Update incorporates additional data about current conditions, adds clarifications identified during development of the 2022 Salinas Valley GSPs, addresses recommended actions from DWR's review of the original GSP, and incorporates additional regulatory requirements.
-SVBGSA will submit the GSP Update to DWR in 2022 as an amendment according to GSP Regulation § 355.10, replacing the original 2020 GSP.
-Although not formally submitted prior to the submittal of this Annual Report, this Annual Report includes additional groundwater level monitoring wells that will be part of expanded groundwater level monitoring network and shallow wells that will be part of the ISW monitoring network in the GSP Update.
-The water quality current conditions analysis and SMC are also revised in the GSP Update to include all constituents monitored under Title 22 for drinking water wells and the Water Quality Control Plan for the Central Coastal Basin for irrigation wells.
+The GSP Amendment is developed to align all SVBGSA GSPs in approach and timing.
+The GSP Amendment incorporates additional data about current conditions, adds clarifications identified during development of the 2022 Salinas Valley GSPs, addresses recommended actions from DWR's review of the original GSP, and incorporates additional regulatory requirements.
+SVBGSA will submit the GSP Amendment to DWR in 2022 as an amendment according to GSP Regulation § 355.10, replacing the original 2020 GSP.
+Although not formally submitted prior to the submittal of this Annual Report, this Annual Report includes additional groundwater level monitoring wells that will be part of expanded groundwater level monitoring network and shallow wells that will be part of the ISW monitoring network in the GSP Amendment.
+The water quality current conditions analysis and SMC are also revised in the GSP Amendment to include all constituents monitored under Title 22 for drinking water wells and the Water Quality Control Plan for the Central Coastal Basin for irrigation wells.
 The revised analysis and SMC are used in this Annual Report.